 A: Clothing should be smart but practical as the course has physical elements.
 Any specialist equipment and PPE will be provided.

-A: We work to an average of 10 places per group.
+A: We work to a maximum of 12 places per group.

-A: There are no pre-requisites for this course, however you will need to complete and pass a suite of tests to assess your suitability for the course and working as a wind technician.
-These include: medical, physical, mental aptitude, functional skills and drugs testing.
+A: You will need Level 2 or higher Maths and English and pass a suite of tests to assess your suitability for the course and working as a wind technician.
+These include: medical, physical, mental aptitude and drugs testing.

 A: There is no work experience involved, but elements of the course provide experience of the working environment, for example working at height, in confined spaces and sea survival.